 The Materiality of Research: What Do We Write to Convey?

-Image Credit: (James Almond CC By SA 2.0)
+Image Credit: ‘Pen’ by James Almond licensed under CC BY SA 2.0

 Academic writing can seem freighted with agendas other than communicating sense, even as academics split over whether inaccessible writing conveys brilliance or simply that ideas and readings have not been fully digested.